compulim/use-schema-org-action/README.md

 1. Picks properties from the action and creates a request object
 1. Validates the request against the defined input constraints
-1. Picks named properties from the action and creates a list of variables for variable expansion (as described in [RFC 6570](https://www.rfc-editor.org/rfc/rfc6570))
+1. Picks named properties from the action and creates a list of variables for variable expansion (as described in [RFC 6570 URI Template](https://www.rfc-editor.org/rfc/rfc6570))
 1. Marks the action as in-progress
 1. Performs the action
 1. Marks the action as completed